 The romantic comedy has been one of the longest lasting cinematic genres.
-We want to see the same characters, in the same situations, within the same storylines, in the exact same settings and talking pretty much the same dialogue, sometimes with new stars that speak to a new generation but telling the same old story.
+We want to see the same characters, in the same situations, within the same storylines, in very similar settings and talking pretty much the same dialogue, sometimes with new stars that speak to a new generation but telling the same old story.

 “The archetypal romantic comedy is certainly perceived to be a woman’s film, perhaps dismissed by some, often male, critics and lumped in a category labelled ‘chickflick’.”